erfan-mahdavi/erfan-mahdavi.github.io/README.md

 ## About Me

-I am a Computer Science undergraduate at Ferdowsi University of Mashhad, where I focus on machine learning and deep learning.
-My current projects explore how these technologies can be applied to image recognition and generative models.
+I am a Computer Science undergraduate at Ferdowsi University of Mashhad, where I focus on machine learning and deep learning. my current projects are mostly about nlp/computervision

-I enjoy experimenting with new ideas, learning through hands-on projects, and contributing to open-source communities.
+I enjoy experimenting with new ideas, learning through hands-on projects.

 ---